NFL Alumni

 The NFL Alumni Association is a 501(c)(3) nonprofit organization composed of former National Football League (NFL) players, coaches, team staff members, and associate members who work voluntarily to raise funds for youth-oriented causes and engage in service initiatives to foster the development of "youth through sports and sports through youth."

+History

-It was founded in 1967, but the organization was revitalized and restructured under the leadership of Vic Maitland, who became its first full-time CEO in 1977.
+The organization was founded in 1967, but it was revitalized and restructured under the leadership of Vic Maitland, who became its first full-time CEO in 1977.

 Maitland, a former player and marketing executive, reorganized the NFL Alumni into a charitable and educational institution and relocated its headquarters to Fort Lauderdale, Florida.
 He worked for a symbolic salary of $1 per year and personally contributed nearly $1 million to keep the organization afloat during its early years.

-Under Maitland’s leadership, the NFL Alumni expanded to more than 30 active chapters and launched many signature programs, including:
+Under Maitland's leadership, the NFL Alumni expanded to more than 30 active chapters and launched many signature programs, including: